jackc/tern/README.markdown

 * Replace MigratorFS interface with http.FileSystem for easier integration with static file bundling tools.
 * Remove snapshot code command.
 * Code packages use manifest.conf instead of install.sql.
+* Code packages are always installed into a schema.

 ## 1.12.1 (June 27, 2020)